cardano-foundation/CIPs/CIP-0068/README.md

 ## Backward Compatibility

 To keep metadata compatibility with changes coming in the future, we introduce a `version` field in the datum.

+## Path to active

+- Agree on a binary encoding for asset name labels in [CIP-0067](https://github.com/cardano-foundation/CIPs/pull/298).
+- Get support for this CIP by wallets, explorers, tools, minting platforms and other 3rd parties.
+- Open-source practical implementations/projects making use of this CIP.

 ## References